Hits Radio Cornwall: Station restructuring and rebrand

 On 27 February 2024, station owners Bauer announced Pirate FM would be rebranded as Hits Radio Cornwall from 17 April 2024, as part of a wider relaunch involving 17 local radio stations in England and Wales.

 The station would be available on DAB and online only and most of the station's local programming outside weekday breakfast will be replaced with programming from the Hits Radio Network, although local news, traffic bulletins and advertising will be retained.

 Pirate's FM frequencies were taken over by a local variant of Greatest Hits Radio, which will include a local afternoon show for Cornwall, local news and traffic bulletins, alongside a largely networked schedule featuring weekday shows with Ken Bruce and Simon Mayo.

 The changes were expected to lead to a number of redundancies with freelance contracts being placed under review.

 It was later announced that Pirate presenters Scott Temple and Holly Day would host Greatest Hits Radio's local afternoon show.
 The pair left Bauer when the afternoon show was replaced by networked programming in October 2024.

 On 20 March 2025, Bauer announced it would end its local Hits Radio breakfast show for Cornwall to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
 Local news and traffic bulletins were retained but the station's Redruth studios were closed.

 Hits Radio's final local programme for Cornwall aired on 6 June 2025.

+Some former Pirate FM presenters, including Scott Temple and Saffy who had remained into the Hits/GHR era, were recruited by Nation Broadcasting to provide regional programming to the south-west when a dedicated Nation Radio Westcountry feed launched to digital radio in Cornwall, Devon and Somerset in March 2026.